Omnidirectional type inference for ML: principality any way: Constraints

-For polytypes, explicit boxing asserts that $\e$ has the polymorphic type $\ts$ (using universal quantification) and that the expected type is the polytype $\tpoly \ts$.
+Explicit \polytype boxing asserts that $\e$ has the polymorphic type $\ts$ (using universal quantification) and that the expected type is the \polytype $\tpoly \ts$.
 Conversely, explicit unboxing requires that $\t$ be an instance of $\ts$.
-These cases introduce no suspended match constrains because the annotations can the required type information: the polytype $\tpoly \ts$.
+These cases introduce no suspended match constrains because the annotations contain the required type information: the \polytype $\tpoly \ts$.

 By contrast, implicit unboxing suspends until the inferred type of $\e$ is known to be some non-variable type $\tz$.
 At that point, the suspended match constraint attempts to match $\tz$ against the pattern $\cpatpoly \cscm$.
-If $\tz = \tpoly \ts$, the match succeeds, binding $\ts$ to $\cscm$ and requiring $\t$ to be an instance of $\cscm$ (\ie $\ts \leq \t$); otherwise, the match fails and the term is ill-typed.
+If $\tz = \tpoly \ts$, the match succeeds, binding $\cscm$ to $\ts$ and requiring $\t$ to be an instance of $\cscm$ (\ie $\ts \leq \t$); otherwise, the match fails and the term is ill-typed.

 Implicit boxing behaves dually: we infer the principal type for $\e$ using a let-constraint and suspend until the expected type of the entire term resolves to some type $\tz$.
 If $\tz$ matches the same pattern $\cpatpoly \cscm$ (\ie $\tz = \tpoly \ts$), we assert that the principal type of $\e$ is at least as general as $\cscm$, via the constraint $\x \leq \cscm$ (\ie $\x \leq \ts$); otherwise, the match fails.